Tips for Family Caregivers During the COVID-19 Pandemic

 Use this guide to prepare for a call with emergency medical services, a doctor or other medical professional.

-Make sure you have an accurate, up-to-date list of your loved one’s medications, both prescriptions and over-the-counter medications handy.
+Make sure you have an accurate, up-to-date list of your loved one’s medications handy, both prescription and over-the-counter.

 These guides will help you be clear and concise when talking with your loved one’s medical team – and hopefully will help them to really hear what you are saying.